 - As a district administrator, how can I evaluate our district’s programs for improvement planning?
 What’s working best, and what should we stop doing?

-- As a parent, how do I know my child is receiving instruction that will extend her current knowledge and skills?
+- As a family member, how do I know my child is receiving instruction that will extend their current knowledge and skills?

-- Differentiate instruction by student readiness.
-Good interim assessment data lets teachers know exactly where each student is compared to their classmates and peers nationwide.
-Such a proactive response allows a teacher to meet students within their zone of proximal development (ZPD), the optimal spot where instruction is most beneficial for each student and just beyond their current level of independent capability.
-The ZPD is not about a student’s ability to learn but, rather, about what skills and understandings they are ready to develop with targeted assistance or scaffolding.
-With our assessments, this is done via a grade-independent RIT score that measures academic growth much like a yardstick might measure physical growth.
-This actionable assessment data help teachers inform instructional decisions for flexible groupings, supporting differentiation based on student readiness.
+Sound interim assessment data lets teachers know exactly where each student is compared to their classmates and peers nationwide.
+It allows a teacher to meet students within their zone of proximal development (ZPD), the optimal spot where instruction is most beneficial for each student and just beyond their current level of independent capability.

-- Evaluate programs and target professional development.
-Schools and districts can use data to evaluate curricula and intervention programs, inform changes in instructional practice, and target professional development.
-Status and growth data in our assessments can help identify what’s working and point to successful programs that can be scaled up.
-It helps answer questions like, Did the students in our new math program experience higher rates of growth than other students?
+School and district leaders can use data to evaluate curricula and intervention programs, inform changes in instructional practice, and target professional development.
+Status and growth data in NWEA assessments can help identify what’s working and point to successful programs that can be scaled up, for example.
+It helps answer questions like, did the students in our new math program experience higher rates of growth than other students?
 Where do our teachers need to focus instructionally?
 What kind of professional development will assist our district in targeting areas of concern?